netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

         <div class="ansible-option-cell">

       State of session reuse.
 Establishing the initial handshake requires CPU-intensive public key encryption operations.
-With the ENABLED setting, session key exchange is avoided for session resumption requests received from the client.
+With the \ :literal:`ENABLED`\  setting, session key exchange is avoided for session resumption requests received from the client.

       .. rst-class:: ansible-option-line